 * all former Clinton bodyguards who are dead.

-45. Gary Johnson — former attorney for Larry Nichols, severely beaten and left for dead.Again, I can find nothing on this incident or even this man's life.
+45. Gary Johnson — former attorney for Larry Nichols, severely beaten and left for dead.

 It’s hard to know what to say about this one.
-Though I find credible reference to Patrick’s life having been in danger a few times, I'm unable to trace back to news reports on the original incidents.
-Without seeing them, I'm not confident in stating an opinion on whether or not those attempts took place.
+Though we found credible reference to Patrick’s life having been in danger a few times, we were unable to trace back to news reports on the original incidents.
+Without seeing them, we’re not confident in stating an opinion on whether or not those attempts took place.